Skip to main content

 Q2 Can an InvIT now use borrowings beyond 49% for any purpose it wants?

 No. The circular expands the list of permitted uses but does NOT open up borrowings for all purposes.
-Once net borrowings exceed 49%, fresh borrowings can only be used for: (i) acquisition of infrastructure projects, (ii) development of infrastructure projects, (iii) capital expenditure on existing assets, (iv) major maintenance in the road sector (as per concession agreement), and (v) refinancing of existing debt — principal only, with no net increase.
+Once net borrowings exceed 49%, fresh borrowings can only be used for: (i) acquisition of infrastructure projects, (ii) development of infrastructure projects, (iii) capital expenditure on existing assets, (iv) major maintenance in the road sector (as per concession agreement), and (v) refinancing of existing debt — principal only.
 Any other purpose — such as routine opex, general corporate expenses, distribution payments — remains outside the permitted list.

 Q3 What exactly is "Major Maintenance" for road projects?
 Is routine pothole filling covered?